cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image054.jpg)

-If a frame contains too many objects and it is difficult to annotate them due to many bounding boxes are placed mostly in the same place when it makes sense to lock them.
-Bounding boxes for locked objects are transparent and it is easy to annotate new objects.
+If a frame contains too many objects and it is difficult to annotate them due to many shapes are placed mostly in the same place when it makes sense to lock them.
+Shapes for locked objects are transparent and it is easy to annotate new objects.
 Also it will not be possible to change previously annotated objects by an accident.
 Shortcut: ``L``.

 ![](static/documentation/images/image066.jpg)